duckduckgrayduck/fomb-scraper/README.md

 You will want to delete new.txt after you've downloaded the documents in there, so that a new new.txt gets generated the next time the Scraper runs.

-After scraping the FOMB site for links, you will want to use the Google Drive API Script: https://github.com/duckduckgrayduck/google-drive-api-script
+After scraping the FOMB site for links, you will want to use this Google Drive API Script to download the documents from new.txt: https://github.com/duckduckgrayduck/google-drive-api-script

-To download the documents from those links.
+Or, if there are only a handful of new links, you can download them manually.